openfaas/docs/docs/languages/csharp.md

 The `dotnet8-csharp` template is a C# template built with WebApplication and the minimal API style.
 It is multi-arch, and can be deployed to an amd64 or arm64 platform.

+For a function based upon an existing project or Dockerfile, see: [Build ASP.NET Core APIs with Kubernetes and OpenFaaS](https://www.openfaas.com/blog/asp-net-core/)

 ### Create a new function

 ```bash